erlandsson-tavelsas/iot-lnu/README.md

 ### Platforms and infrastructure

-The problem definition is about having *LoraWAN* coverage at the countryside but also sharing why the TTIG gateway was used for this project.
-TTIG is naturally connected with the TTN so using its TTS as backend is more about using what we already have.
+The problem definition is about having LoRaWAN® coverage at the countryside but also sharing why the TTIG was used for this project.
+TTIG is naturally connected with the TTN so using The Things Stack as backend is more about using what we already have.

-TTN is about to connect data using some standard communication or storage solution which makes it generic when it comes to connecting a device with an application, so you can think of TTN as middleware or service bus.
+TTN is about to connect data using some standard communication or storage solution which makes it generic when it comes to connecting a device with an application, so you can think of TTS as a middleware or service bus.
 There are many predefined configurations, *MQTT*, *Webhooks* but also vendor specific in *Azure IoT Hub* and *AWS IoT* just to mention some.

 For this project we need to connect it to the TTN Mapper application which helds a storage for coverage metrics contributed by idealists (and perhaps one or two commercial actors) in a true crowd sourcing spirit.
 So, the overall setup is quite simple, the device connects to (a) gateway and establish a session with the backend using the device *EUI*, at the backend each incoming requests from the device is formatted and forwarded to the TTN mapper application.